Cricket in Mauritius

-There is a Mauritius Cricket Federation, which is not an official member of the International Cricket Council, hence they are not entitled to participate in the official ICC events.
-Mauritius were at one stage members of the African Cricket Association, with plans in 2011 to travel to Zimbabwe to play the Hindu Gymkhana Club, but they were no longer members by 2021.
+The Mauritius Cricket Federation, became an official member of the International Cricket Council in 12 July 2026.
+Mauritius were members of the African Cricket Association, with plans in 2011 to travel to Zimbabwe to play the Hindu Gymkhana Club, but they were no longer members by 2021.
+The country last played a competitive fixture in June 2023 when they played Eswatini.

-Mauritius Cricket Federation is the official body that governs and promotes the sport in Mauritius.
-The federation is a democratic body with an executive committee.
-The committee members are electing via a general election every four years.
-The current president of the Mauritius Cricket Federation is Ali Parkar (G. O. SK.)

 In October 2000, the Beyond The Test World blog in Cricinfo produced its first ever listing about the independent countries and recognised political units where cricket has a presence.
 Mauritius were listed in the Africa region because there were four cricket clubs there and a cricket tourney, which was one of the criteria for the document.